lambrospetrou/durable-utils/README.md

 **Warning:** Once you start using `FixedShardedDO` with a specific shard size, you should NEVER change its number of shards.
 At the moment, there is no re-sharding of the data stored by the Durable Objects, thus it's not safe to change the number of shards.

-The TypeScript types have extensive documentation on the specifics, so do read them either through your IDE, or directly the `sharded-do.d.ts` types.
+The TypeScript types have extensive documentation on the specifics, so do read them either through your IDE, or directly the `do-sharding.d.ts` types.

 ### Example

 In your Worker code (or elsewhere) when you want to call a method `actionA()` on a Durable Object of namespace `DO_ABC` you would have the following:

 ```
-import { FixedShardedDO } from "durable-utils/sharded-do";
+import { FixedShardedDO } from "durable-utils/do-sharding";

 const sdo = new FixedShardedDO(env.DO_ABC, { numShards: 11 });